EPR Update Summer 2025

 Illustrative EPR Base fees for 2025 to 2026

-The update has also included a second release of illustrative base fees for 2025 to 2026.
+The update has also included a third release of illustrative base fees for 2025 to 2026.

 Illustrative EPR Fees - Source: www.gov.uk

-As expected the highest EPR fees will be levied on plastic waste, but interestingly fibre-based composite packaging such as milk cartons are also being penalised because laminated packaging is so difficult to recycle.
+As expected, the highest EPR fees will be levied on plastic waste, but interestingly, fibre-based composite packaging, such as milk cartons, is also being penalised because laminated packaging is so difficult to recycle.

 Laminated milk cartons made from multiple materials are harder to recycle so they will incur a higher EPR fee

-These fees are purely illustrative at this stage and they could be revised, however they do show the government's intent and where the heaviest EPR charges are likely to fall.
+These fees are purely illustrative at this stage, and they may be revised; however, they do show the government's intent and where the heaviest EPR charges are likely to fall.

 What is the EPR Scheme?